Vaccaro's Desserts

 In the 1930's he began selling to a few local restaurants, including AV Ristorante, Luigi's and Gusti's.

-In the 1950's, my grandfather Charlie sold cannoli to Pastore Foods, the famous Italian food distributor that began in Baltimore's Little Italy.
+In the 1950's, my grandfather Charlie sold cannoli to Pastore Foods,

-Our relationship now spans almost 70 years.
+Our relationship now spans over 70 years.

 Since opening in the early 1970's,